Governance & Reliability

 Five domains.
 Sixteen pillars.
 One practical standard.

-The five domains are not arbitrary categories.
-Each answers a distinct question that no other domain answers.
-A system can fail any one of them while passing the other four — and that failure alone can be sufficient to destroy trust, cause harm, or end the system's operational life.
+Each domain answers a distinct question that no other domain answers.
+A system can fail any one while passing the other four, and that failure alone can destroy trust, cause harm, or end the system's operational life.

 Domain The Question It Answers